MohammedNasserAhmed/Palestine-Israel-Conflict/README.md

 :heavy_check_mark: Month : The month in which the conflict occurred or the data was collected;\
 :heavy_check_mark: Palestinian Injuries : The number of Palestinians who were injured as a result of the conflict;\
 :heavy_check_mark: Israelis Injuries : The number of Israelis who were injured as a result of the conflict;\
-:heavy_check_mark: Palestinian Killed : The number of Palestinians who were killed as a result of the conflict;\
+:heavy_check_mark: Palestinian Fatalities : The number of Palestinians who were killed as a result of the conflict;\
-:heavy_check_mark: Israelis Killed : The number of Israelis who were killed as a result of the conflict;
+:heavy_check_mark: Israelis Fatalities : The number of Israelis who were killed as a result of the conflict;

 ![](https://github.com/MohammedNasserAhmed/Palestine-Israel-Conflict/blob/987ce6ab131d8a4c6e05ed7bd243361dbb74ea25/outputs/Fheatmapgo.html?raw=true)